Lea-Mentz/Lea-Mentz/README.md

 	![picture of Lea](https://i.ytimg.com/vi/SNggmeilXDQ/maxresdefault.jpg)

 My Skill List is
--Html
+- Html
--Css
+- Css
--Shopify liquid
+- Shopify liquid
--Framework Tailwind
+- Framework Tailwind
--working with VS.code
+- working with VS.code
--Basics in JavaScript
+- Basics in JavaScript

 > I'm for ever on a learning journey.